Education and qualifications:

 Is there any advice you would pass on to someone considering professional registration?

-Always record your CPD (Continuing Professional Development) at whatever stage you are in your career.
+Always record your continuing professional development (CPD) at whatever stage you are at in your career.
 In a fast-moving technological world, you are always learning something new.
-Being able to demonstrate that you are up-to-date with your chosen subject is essential.
+Being able to demonstrate that you are up to date with your chosen subject is essential.

-I have acted as an assessor of membership applications for the ILP for circa 10 years.
-I was elected as Vice President – Membership of the ILP in 2013 and served for nearly four years before being elected to the Board of the ILP as Assistant Honorary Treasurer.
+I have acted as an assessor of membership applications for the ILP for around 15 years.
+I was elected as ILP’s Vice President of Membership in 2013 and served for nearly four years before being elected to the Board of the ILP as Assistant Honorary Treasurer.
 I still maintain the role of Chair of the Membership Committee.